 - Imagination-Based Superpower: The lamp and ring.
 In fact, this is the inspiration behind the original Green Lantern, Alan Scott.

-- Jerk with a Heart of Gold: Aladdin himself, though part of it may be Values Dissonance - a lot of the heroes of the 1001 Nights were unafraid to be callous or ruthless.
-Most notably: in order to get the princess away from her betrothed Aladdin sends his djinn to kidnap and torment them both every night, until they come to the conclusion that the marriage is cursed and split up - at which point he swoops in and romances her.
+- Jerk with a Heart of Gold: Aladdin himself, though part of it may be Values Dissonance — a lot of the heroes of the 1001 Nights won the day with callous or ruthless deeds.
+Most notably: in order to get the princess away from her betrothed Aladdin sends his djinni to kidnap and torment them every night, until they come to the conclusion that the marriage is cursed and split up — at which point he swoops in and romances her.

 - Make a Wish: The entire premise.